19 Sugar Free Drinks to Order at Starbucks

-When deciding what to order at Starbucks on a sugar free diet, it’s important to look at whether an item contains naturally occurring sugar or added sugar.
+When deciding what to order at Starbucks on a sugar-free diet (like Sugar Free 3), it’s important to look at whether an item contains naturally occurring sugar or added sugar.

 Naturally occurring sugar — like the fructose in fresh fruit, or the lactose in milk — is fine even if you’re following a sugar-free diet.
 Added sugars are what you need to watch out for.
 Any sugar or syrup that’s added during the preparation process is added sugar.
 (Added sugars are sometimes hidden on the ingredients list under sneaky names like agave nectar or corn syrup, but they’re still sugar.)